 Employment Law Services for All Employers

-- Advising, counseling, and training managers and supervisors on all matters of federal law and practice involving employment and workplace issues, including compliance with Title VII of the Civil Rights Act, the Equal Pay Act, the Americans with Disabilities Act, the Fair Labor Standards Act (e.g., wage and hour laws, child labor laws) and, where applicable, state human rights laws.
+- Advising, counseling, and training managers and supervisors on all matters of federal law and practice involving employment and workplace issues, including compliance with Title VII of the Civil Rights Act, the Equal Pay Act, the Americans with Disabilities Act, the Fair Labor Standards Act (e.g., wage and hour laws, child labor laws, etc.), and state human rights laws.

 - Conducting on-site, in-depth “risk review” meetings with managers and supervisors to assess compliance with applicable federal and state anti-discrimination laws, identify potential risks and exposures, and recommend appropriate, lawful corrective action.